apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 SET (c1 = k1, c2 = k2, c3 = v10, c4 = v11)
 PROPERTIES ("strict_mode" = "true")
 ```
-1. MySQL Load starts with the syntax'LOAD DATA ', and specifying'LOCAL' means reading client side files.
+1. MySQL Load starts with the syntax `LOAD DATA`, and specifying `LOCAL` means reading client side files.
-2. Fill in the local file path in'INFILE ', which can be a relative path or an absolute path.
+2. The local fill path will be filled after `INFILE`, which can be a relative path or an absolute path.
 Currently only a single file is supported, and multiple files are not supported
-3. The table name of'INTO TABLE 'can specify the database name, as shown in the case.
-It can also be omitted, and the database where the current user is located will be used.
+3. The table name after `INTO TABLE` can specify the database name, as shown in the case.
+It can also be omitted, and the current database for the user will be used.
-4. 'PARTITION' syntax supports specified partition import
+4. `PARTITION` syntax supports specified partition to import
-5. 'COLUMNS TERMINATED BY' specifies the column separator
+5. `COLUMNS TERMINATED BY` specifies the column separator
-6. 'LINES TERMINATED BY' specifies the line separator
+6. `LINES TERMINATED BY` specifies the line separator
-7. 'IGNORE num LINES' The user skips the num header of the CSV.
+7. `IGNORE num LINES` skips the num header of the CSV.
-8. Column mapping syntax, see the column mapping chapter of [Imported Data Transformation] (../import-scenes/load-data-convert.md) for specific parameters
+8. Column mapping syntax, see the column mapping chapter of [Imported Data Transformation](../import-scenes/load-data-convert.md) for specific parameters
-9. 'PROPERTIES' import parameters, please refer to the [MySQL Load] (../../../sql-manual/sql-reference/Data-Management-Statements/Load/MYSQL-LOAD.md) command manual for specific parameters.
+9. `PROPERTIES` is the configuration of import, please refer to the [MySQL Load](../../../sql-manual/sql-reference/Data-Management-Statements/Load/MYSQL-LOAD.md) command manual for specific properties.

 ### import file from fe server node
-Assuming that the '/root/server_local.csv' path on the FE node is a CSV file, use the MySQL client side to connect to the corresponding FE node, and then execute the following command to import the data into the test table.
+Assuming that the '/root/server_local.csv' path on the FE node is a CSV file, use the MySQL client side to connect to the corresponding FE node, and then execute the following command to import data into the test table.

 ```sql
 LOAD DATA